pinterest/gestalt/docs/markdown/ios/card/card.md

 <TwoCol>
 <Group>
 <Do title="When to use"/>
-- Previewing information about recommended content (ex: pin feed, boards, profiles, topics, etc) that also serves as an entry point to a destination containing the content
+- Previewing information about recommended content (ex: Pin feed, boards, profiles, topics, etc) that also serves as an entry point to a destination containing the content

 </Group>
 <Group>
 <Dont title="When not to use" />
-- The Card does not link to a destination
+- Card does not link to a destination
-- The information and content contained within the Card are not related
+- The information and content contained within Card are not related
-- The contents of the Card are not the approved subcomponents (e.g. CardHeader and Preview Blocks(s))
+- The contents of a Card are not the approved subcomponents (e.g. Card.Header and preview blocks(s))
 </Group>
 </TwoCol>